-Pomcor is the registered trade name of Pomian & Corella, LLC, which was created in January of 2003 and registered in the state of Oregon.
-We are currently based in the Sacramento area.
-We conduct research in mobile and Web technology.
+Pomcor is the registered trade name of Pomian & Corella, LLC.
+We conduct research in mobile and Web technology, currently focusing on applications of cryptography and biometrics to identity proofing and user authentication.
 Our mission is to identify shortcomings of current technology and provide innovative solutions that advance the state of the art.

 Karen Lewison, CEO, co-founded Pomcor and financed its early stages.
 She took up the role of acting COO in June 2010 to manage an NSF-funded project, then the role of CEO in October 2011.
 Prior to Pomcor she worked as a radiologist and nuclear-medicine physician in leading health-care institutions.
 She has a BS degree from Cornell University, an MD degree from NY Medical College, and a Masters Degree in Clinical Research from UCSD.
 She is a member of the AOA medical honor society.
 She is an inventor with three patents granted and several pending.

 Francisco Corella, CTO, has a PhD in computer science from the University of Cambridge, a MS in computer engineering from Stanford University, and an engineering degree from the Ecole des Mines de Paris.
 He co-founded Pomcor and served as CEO in its early stages.
 Prior to Pomcor he worked as a manager at Symantec, as a researcher at Schlumberger Palo Alto Research and the IBM T.J.
 Watson Research Center, and as an engineer-scientist at the Unix laboratories of HP.
 He is an inventor with thirteen patents granted and several pending, a majority of them related to cryptography and cybersecurity.